 Among the notables that were in attendance were Jack French, collector, author and editor of MWOTRC who received 2 awards.
-Jim Cox. author extraordinaire.
+Jim Cox, author extraordinaire.
 Francis Nevins, professor and author.
 Michael Biel, professor, collector and researcher.
 Ryan Ellett, collector, extreme researcher and writer (Watch this one.
 He is going places.).
 The extremely talented pair from Theatre of the Mindless, Steve Jansen and his (no lie, to-die-for, beautiful and charming) sister Laura Jansen.
 (Not that Steve isn't beautiful and charming but this writer doesn't swing that direction.)
 Both of them have been performing at CincyCon in re-creations for several years and each time they wow the audience.
 Steve is a former recipient of the Dave Warren award.
 This year Laura was presented with the same award and deservedly so.
 Ron Sayles, collector, researcher and archivist of the dead.
-Jim is a prolific researcher and ORCAT member.
-Jim Beshires. collector, researcher and founder of the OTRR group.
+Jim Widner, collector, researcher and member of the ORCATS.
+Jim Beshires, collector, researcher and founder of the OTRR group.
 Meredith Granger, Indianapolis radio personality and actor.
 Floridian Belle, Melanie Aultman, note-taker, reporter, moonpie distributor and friends with everyone.
 There are many others that deserve a mention here but unfortunately this piece needs to end too soon.